Approximate MRAM: High-performance and Power-efficient Computing with MRAM Chips for Error-tolerant Applications: Abstract

 \section{Abstract}

 Approximate computing (AC) leverages the inherent error resilience and is used in many big-data applications from various domains such as multimedia, computer vision, signal processing, and machine learning to improve systems performance and power consumption.
 Like many other approximate circuits and algorithms, the memory subsystem can also be used to enhance performance and save power significantly.
 This paper proposes an efficient and effective systematic methodology to construct an approximate non-volatile magneto-resistive RAM (MRAM) framework using consumer-off-the-shelf (COTS) MRAM chips.
 In the proposed scheme, an extensive experimental characterization of memory errors is performed by manipulating the write latency of MRAM chips which exploits the inherent (intrinsic/extrinsic process variation) stochastic switching behavior of magnetic tunnel junctions (MTJs).
-The experimental results and error-resilient image application reveal that the proposed AC framework provides a significant performance improvement and demonstrates a maximum reduction in MRAM write current of $\sim 66\%$ with minimal or no loss in application quality.} \end{itemize} The rest of the paper is organized as follows.
-Sect. \ref{sec:rel_work} provides an overview of related prior work.
-Sect. \ref{sec:back} briefly overviews the organization and operating principle of MRAM chips and related preliminaries of cache writing policies.
-Sect. \ref{sec:method} presents the proposed AC framework, including the cell characterization algorithm.
-Sect. \ref{sec:result} explains the experimental setup and exhibits obtained results.
-Sect. \ref{sec:discuss} discusses the characterization and memory overhead required to store the erroneous memory addresses and critical data protection.
-Finally, Sect. \ref{sec:end} concludes the article.
+The experimental results, involving error-resilient image compression and machine learning applications, reveal that the proposed AC framework provides a significant performance improvement and demonstrates a reduction in MRAM write energy of ${\sim}47.5\%$ on average with negligible or no loss in output quality.